 Professor Julie Quinlivan (MBBS FRANZCOG PHD MAICD) is a medical specialist in obstetrics and gynaecology.

-She is Chair of the Clinical Senate of Western Australia, Member of the Administrative Appeals Tribunal of Australia, Interim Board Member of the South Metropolitan Health Service, an Ambassador for the Brave Foundation (NFP), Editorial Board member of the Australian and New Zealand Journal of Obstetrics and Gynaecology and former Deputy Chair of West Coast Institute of Training.
+She is Chair of the Clinical Senate of WA, Member of the Administrative Appeals Tribunal of Australia, Director of the Professional Services Review, Ambassador for Brave Foundation (NFP), Editor in Chief of the Journal of Psychosomatic Obstetrics and Gynaecology and on the Editorial Board of the Australian and New Zealand Journal of Obstetrics and Gynaecology.

-She is a former Pro Vice Chancellor and Executive Dean of Medicine and Dean of Health.
+Julie is the former Deputy Chair of West Coast Institute and is the former Pro Vice Chancellor and Executive Dean of Medicine and Dean of Health at the University of Notre Dame Australia.

-She has co-authored over 230 books, book chapters, research papers, government reports and conference presentations covering teenage pregnancy, domestic violence, women's health, parenting and health services management.
+She has co-authored more than 250 books, book chapters, research papers, government reports and conference presentations covering teenage pregnancy, domestic violence, women's health, parenting and health services management.

-Prior to joining the oil and gas industry he held public policy roles with the Western Australian Government’s Kimberley Development Commission and the Department of Premier and Cabinet (and other agencies).
-This included 7 years on the staff of ministers across the local government, mines, energy and emergency services portfolios.
-Earlier roles were in records, human resources and finance positions.
+Prior appointments also include roles with the Kimberley Development Commission, the Department of Premier and Cabinet and other agencies within the WA public service.
+He has also served seven years on the staff of WA Government ministers across the local government, mines, energy and emergency services portfolios.

 The campuses that now form South Metropolitan TAFE have been involved in numerous name changes and merges with other colleges under the direction of the WA State Government for nearly 120 years.